 Below is information about section 32s.
 If you need representation or criminal law advice, make a website enquiry or call our free 24/7 criminal law hotline on 8815 8167.

-What is a section 32 order?
+What is a Mental Health Order (old section 32 order)?

-The court makes a section 32 order under the Mental Health (Forensic Provisions) Act 1990.
-The order diverts people out of the criminal system and into the care of their treating psychologist, psychiatrist, or general practitioner within the community.
+A mental health order diverts people out of the criminal system and into the care of their treating psychologist, psychiatrist, or general practitioner within the community.

 To get section 32s for our clients, we obtain reports from the best psychologists and psychiatrists.
-The choice of psychologists and psychiatrists we use have a varied price range.
+The choice of psychologists and psychiatrists we use has a varied price range.
 This ensures none of our clients are stopped from running a section 32 because they have limited financial means.

 Our reports have treatment plans that give the courts confidence in using section 32.

 What else will the court consider in deciding whether to give me a section 32?

 Our criminal lawyers argue that it is more appropriate to deal with you by way of section 32 order than by punishing you under the criminal law.